 This file includes Alcohol, Drug Addiction, and Smoking.

-Also see Physical Health, Emotional Health, Stress, and Untimely Death
+Also see Physical Health, Laughter is the Best Medicine, Stress, Emotional, and Mental Health, and Untimely Death

 I destroy homes, I tear families apart,

 take your children, and that's just the start.

 I'm more costly than diamonds, more precious than gold,

 The sorrow I bring is a sight to behold.